alanng10/Dark/Docue/a.md

 Dark is sense gain.

-Dark gene is sense gene.
+Dark tier is sense tier.

 Dark leve is sense leve.

 Dark word has spell.
 The spell is: